gaulinsoft/fusion/README.md

-# [fusion](http://www.fusionlang.org/): A modern web framework that brings together the JavaScript, HTML, CSS, and DOM specs.
+# [fusion](http://www.fusionlang.org/): A web framework that brings together the JavaScript, HTML, and CSS specs

 Fusion brings together various language components of JavaScript, HTML, and CSS to provide more robust and maintainable code.
 This superset provides a very natural development platform that seamlessly transitions between certain language features of JavaScript, HTML, and CSS.